Breaking the Weak Recovery Limit in Random Phase Retrieval with Learned Regularizers: Abstract

 \section{Abstract}

-Phase retrieval seeks to recover a complex signal from amplitude-only measurements, a challenging nonlinear inverse problem.
-Current theory and algorithms often ignore signal priors.
-By contrast, we evaluate here a variety of image priors in the context of severe undersampling with structured random Fourier measurements.
-Our results show that those priors significantly improve reconstruction, allowing accurate reconstruction even below the weak recovery threshold.
+We seek to recover an unknown signal from nonlinear amplitude-only measurements, a challenging inverse problem.
+Strong theoretical guarantees have been established for idealized random measurements, defining the sampling ratio required for signal recovery.
+However, these results neglect signal priors, which can fundamentally shift these limits, potentially enabling reconstruction with far fewer measurements and simpler models.
+We evaluate a variety of image priors in the context of severe undersampling with physically-grounded random measurement models.
+Our results show that these priors enable accurate recovery well below the weak recovery limit, the theoretical threshold required for recovery better than a random guess.